Our specialist Medical Negligence team is here to support you if mistakes during pregnancy screening have caused harm to you or your baby.

 Contact Lanyon Bowdler’s Wrongful Birth Compensation Solicitors

-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
-As a leading full-service law firm, we can represent you wherever you live in England or Wales.
+We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, so are able to act for clients throughout Shropshire, Herefordshire, Mid and North Wales.
+Our specialists regularly act for families across the Midlands, and our reputation makes us the leading Wrongful Birth Solicitors for Birmingham, Wolverhampton, and Worcester.
+As a leading full-service law firm in Wales with some of the UK’s most experienced medical negligence lawyers, we can represent you wherever you live in England or Wales.

 Case studies.